k1915361/react-first-build-with-graeme/README.md

 Client side data Syncs with Server side data with modification, add, delete interaction of the data.

 Now Todo
-- Learn how to authenticate with user register
+- Learn how to authenticate with user signin, along with register